w3c-cg/webagents/.github/ISSUE_TEMPLATE/scenario_manageable_affordances.md

 ---
 name: Propose a scenario for manageable affordances
 about: Scenario template for manageable affordances
-title: ''
+title: "[Manageable Affordances TF] Add Scenario Title"
 labels: scenario
 assignees: ''
 ---

-## Title: Pick a descriptive title
+## Title: Pick a descriptive title for your scenario

 ### Submitter(s):